kohkimakimoto/essh/website/content/docs/en/configuration-files.md

 ## Evaluating Orders

 Essh loads configuration files from several different places.
-All configuration files are not required.
-Essh loads these if they exist.
 Configuration are applied in the following order:

-1. Loads `~/.essh/config.lua`.
-1. Loads `esshconfig.lua` in the current directory.
+1. Loads `esshconfig.lua` that is in the current directory, if it exists.
+1. If `esshconfig.lua` in the current directory does not exist, Loads `~/.essh/config.lua`.
-1. Loads `esshconfig_override.lua` in the current directory.
+1. Loads `esshconfig_override.lua` that is in the current directory.
 1. Loads `~/.essh/config_override.lua`.

-If you use `--config` command line option or `ESSH_CONFIG` environment variable, Essh loads the file and the per-user configuration files (`~/.essh/config.lua` and `~/.essh/config_override.lua`) will be ignored.
-In this case, configuration are applied in the following order:
+If you use `--config` command line option or `ESSH_CONFIG` environment variable, You can change loading file that is in the current directory.

-1. Loads a file specified by `--config` command line option or `ESSH_CONFIG` environment variable.
-1. Loads a file the name of which end in `_override`, that specified by `--config` command line option or `ESSH_CONFIG` environment variable. ex) If you use `--config=myconfig.lua`, valid file name is `myconfig_override.lua`.

 ## Lua